ddoemonn/go-dot-dot/README.md

 - Search table contents
 - Detailed row view for examining specific records
 - Keyboard-driven navigation with intuitive shortcuts

+## Screenshots

+*Coming soon!
+Screenshots of the application interface will be added here.*

 ## Installation